(R)-limonene synthase

+Description

 This enzyme belongs to the family of lyases, specifically those carbon-oxygen lyases acting on phosphates.
-The systematic name of this enzyme class is geranyl-diphosphate diphosphate-lyase [cyclizing, (+)-(4R)-limonene-forming].
-Other names in common use include (+)-limonene synthase, and geranyldiphosphate diphosphate lyase [(+)-(R)-limonene-forming].
-This enzyme participates in monoterpenoid biosynthesis and is localized to Leucoplasts of oil gland secretory cells.
+The systematic name of this enzyme class is Geranyl-diphosphate diphosphate-lyase [cyclizing, (+)-(4R)-limonene-forming].
+Other names in common use include Limonene synthase, and Geranyldiphosphate diphosphate lyase [(+)-(R)-limonene-forming].

+The enzyme participates in monoterpenoid biosynthesis and is localized to Leucoplasts of oil gland secretory cells.